laanwj/etna_viv/README.md

 interface, and the hardware at a basic level.

 As open source drivers for the kernel are available, there are currently no plans to write a DRM/DRI kernel driver for Vivante.
+(There may be other reasons to do this anyway, such as allowing the driver to work without losing a fixed 128MB amount of memory to the GPU)

 Envytools fork
 ---------------